Why Buy Unarmoured Wires & Cables?

 An unarmoured cable is two or more wires twisted together and running together side by side as a single assembly.
 It doesn’t consist of a protection layer (like in armoured one).
 Unarmoured cables are not provided with armouring.

 It is also known as optical cable.
-If ever you have seen people installing fibre-optic cables, that is what you are looking for.
-The main difference between a standard Huadong steel wire armoured cable and this type of cable is that it does not have that final layer of outer protection.
+If ever you have seen people installing fibre-optic wires and cables, that is what you are looking for.
+The main difference between a standard Huadong steel wire armoured wire cable and this type of cable wire is that it does not have that final layer of outer protection.

 Other than that, they are different with respect to the type of wiring that is inside, and how many different cores it uses.

-Unarmoured cable is less expensive to produce, primarily because the exterior level, which could be made of a material like Kevlar (a synthetic fibre of high tensile strength used especially as a reinforcing agent in the manufacture of tyres and other rubber products) but is not going to be used on the cables as they have no protective layer.
+Unarmoured cable is less expensive to produce, primarily because the exterior level, which could be made of a material like Kevlar (a synthetic fibre of high tensile strength used especially as a reinforcing agent in the manufacture of tyres and other rubber products) but is not going to be used on the cables and wires as they have no protective layer.

 Unarmoured cables also consist of all parts such as insulation, metallic sheath and serving.
-With the changing scenario and development of optical communication, more use of optic fibre cable has come into picture which is increasingly being used in the environment.
+With the changing scenario and development of optical communication, more use of optic fibre electric cable wire has come into picture which is increasingly being used in the environment.
 But, what if the situations are not so favourable?
 What if the situations are harsh?
-Then it becomes a priority to ensure that the cable being used is smooth and the operation is reliable while data transmission takes place.
+Then it becomes a priority to ensure that the cable wire being used is smooth and the operation is reliable while data transmission takes place.
 At these moments Armoured cable has its use.